 More specifically, my current research studies the process of making smart urbanism into a reality, from imagination to implementation.
 My projects include an ethnography with a city government about planning smart initiatives and a collaboration with the Australian Centre for Field Robotics about piloting autonomous vehicles.

-I am also a freelance writer.
-I've published features, op-eds, and book reviews about the politics/ethics of technology for many popular media outlets, such as The Guardian, The Nation, and Al Jazeera America.
+In addition to academic journal articles, I also write features, op-eds, and book reviews about the politics/ethics of technology for popular media outlets, such as The Guardian, The Nation, and many other publications.
 See the media articles tab for a list of my pubs.
 If you want to commission work, please contact me via email or twitter.

 Email: Jathan.Sadowski [at] sydney.edu.au